lostintangent/gistpad/README.md

 * `GistPad > Playgrounds: Show Console` - Specifies whether to always show the console when opening a playground.
 Defaults to `false`.

 * `GistPad > Playgrounds: Template Galleries` - Specifies the list of template galleries to use, when displaying the available templates when creating a new playground.
 Defaults to `["web"]`.

+* `GistPad > Scratch Notes: Extension` - Specifies the file extension to use when generating new scratch notes.
+Defaults to `.md`.

+* `GistPad > Scratch Notes: Format` - Specifies the [moment.js](https://momentjs.com/) format string to use when generating new scratch notes.
+Defaults to `LLL`.

+* `GistPad > Showcase URL` - Specifies the URL to use when displaying the showcase entry.
+This allows teams/classrooms/etc. to create their own showcase and share it amongst themselves.

+## Extensibility

+In order to allow other extensions to extend the default behavior and/or settings of GistPad, the following extensiblity points are provided:

+### Template Galleries

+By default, GistPad ships with a new of template galleries, however, extensions can contribute new ones by adding a `gistpad.playgrounds.templateGalleries` contribution to their `package.json` file.
+This contribution is simply an array of objects with the following properties:

+- `id` - A unique ID that will be used to persist the enabled/disabled state of the gallery.
+Note that the display name of the gallery comes from the gallery definition itself.
+- `url` - A URL that points at the actual template gallery.
+This URL must refer to a JSON file that conforms to the [GistPad template gallery schema](https://gist.githubusercontent.com/lostintangent/091c0eec1f6443b526566d1cd3a85294/raw/3c1413b49052a677b1f5d192c5c37d6b2c2b9fae/schema.json).

 ## Supported Filesystem Operations